lvl-up/page_magic/README.md

 ```

 ## Hooks
-PageMagic provides hooks to allow you to interact at the right moments with your pages.
+PageMagic provides hooks to allow you to define actions that are executed when you pages and elements are interacted with.

 **Note:**
-- with hooks you may well find PageMagic's [watchers](#watchers) useful.
+- You may well find PageMagic's [watchers](#watchers) useful.
 - The following examples wait for actions to happen.
-You can of course write you own wait code or try out our
+You can of course write you own wait code or feel free try out our
  [wait_until](#waiting) helper:)

 ### On load hook
 PageMagic lets you define an on_load hook for your pages.
-This lets you write any custom wait logic you might need
-before letting execution continue.
+This will be executed when the browser thinks the page has been loaded.

 ```ruby
 class Github